zuozhenggh/learning-library/solutions-library/ebs-move-improve/README.md

-# Lift and Shift on-premises E-Business Suite to Oracle Cloud Infrastructure (OCI)
+# Introduction

-## Introduction
+## Lift and Shift on-premises E-Business Suite to Oracle Cloud Infrastructure (OCI)

-Approximately 2 hours are required to complete this workshop.
+Approximately 1.5 hours are required to complete this workshop.

 This workshop showcases the use of the Oracle E-Business Suite Cloud Manager graphical user interface to provision and clone environments on Oracle Cloud Infrastructure.
 In addition, a demonstration of the lift and shift of an on-premises Oracle E-Business Suite environment to Oracle Cloud Infrastructure will be conducted.